lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 include: ["nordic,nrf-uart-common.yaml", "memory-region.yaml"]
 ```

-Checking the _compatible_ key, we see that it indeed matches the node's property.
-Notice that this key's value is what is matched against the property, _not_ the filename.
-Theoretically, the file could have a different name, but by convention matches the _compatible_ key.
+Checking the _compatible_ key, we see that it indeed matches the node's _compatible_ property.
+Notice that Zephyr does _not_match the filename against the string in the node's _compatible_ property, but it checks the _compatible_ key in the binding.
+In theory, the file could have a different name, but by convention the filename matches the _compatible_ key.

 Apart from _compatible_, the binding also has a textual _description_ and some *include*s.
 As the name suggests, the _include_ key allows to include the content of other bindings.
 Files are included by filename without specifying any paths or directories - Zephyr determines the search paths, one of which includes all subfolders of `zephyr/dts/bindings`.
 For the exact syntax, have a look at the [official documentation][zephyr-dts-bindings-syntax-include].